kidaa30/ohimanual/3_conduct_manual/assemble_inputs.md

 Below are examples of some decisions made when exploring available data for the U.S. West Coast assessment.
 Determining whether certain data could be included began with a solid understanding of the layers and models included in the global assessment.
 Since the U.S. West Coast is a data-rich region, finer-resolution local data could be used in place of many of the global data layers.
 The U.S. West Coast assessment had five regions: Washington, Oregon, Northern California, Central California, and Southern California.

-### Reasons data were excluded

 There are a lot of existing data that contribute to our scientific understanding of ocean processes and interactions but are not ideal for the OHI.
-Reasons to exclude data are both due to practical requirements (e.g., spatial or temporal resolution) and philosophical requirements (i.e., they do not help capture the attributes of interest for assessing ocean health).
-Some common reasons for excluding data are:
+Reasons to exclude data are both due to practical requirements (e.g., spatial or temporal resolution) and philosophical requirements (i.e., they do not help capture the attributes of interest for assessing ocean health). **Some common reasons for excluding data** are:

 * **The data do not cover the entire area of the reporting region**.
 The state of California had excellent, long-term data on public attendance at state parks that would have been quite useful in the calculation of the tourism and recreation goal.
 However, data were only available for three of the five regions (the three California regions but not Oregon and Washington), so they could not be used.